intersystems/cms0057-sample-deploy/README.md

 This IAM stack is independent from solution container stack, it uses http connection to communicate with Payer Services API configured with IAM.
 Make sure your solution container stack and IAM stack are within the same network subnet.

-#### web-gateway

-This subdirectory contains the files necessary to deploy an InterSystems Web Gateway image. which is documented in the [InterSystems Web Gateway documentation](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GCGI).

-If you are already familiar with the InterSystems Web Gateway, a sample docker-compose file for deploying an InterSystems Web Gateway is provided in the [InterSystems Community Github repo](https://github.com/intersystems-community/webgateway-examples/tree/master/demo-compose).

 #### iam-register-entrypoint.sh